CRImier/KeyboardWhiz/README.md

 - Keyboard metadata input
 - Copious amounts of hand-holding (the non-lewd kind)
 - Short-circuited pin detection
-- UK keyboard layout extra support
+- UK and SD (scandinavian) keyboard layout ease-of-use additions
 - User-friendly menu
 - Ability to drop into a Python shell where called for
 - Ability to work without the KeyboardWhiz hardware connected
+- Support for inserting the keyboard FPC into the connector with an offset

 ## Features soon to be enabled/added